-The land we now call Ontario was originally inhabited by the Indigenous Peoples: the First Nations, the Inuit and the Metis; with the Cree Nation in the North, the Haudenosaunee in the South, and the Anishinabek Nation all around the Great Lakes region to the Cree Nation stretching to the shores of James Bay in the north.
+The land we now call Ontario was originally inhabited by Indigenous Peoples, including the First Nations, the Inuit and the Métis.
+The Cree Nation stretches to the shores of James Bay in the north, the Haudenosaunee are located in the south, and the Anishinabek Nation are located all around the Great Lakes region.

-Today we are grateful for the revitalizing, preserving and sharing of their cultures, offering opportunities to experience this land through the lens of its original inhabitants.
+Today we are grateful for the revitalization, preservation and sharing of Indigenous Peoples' cultures, offering opportunities to experience this land through the lens of its original inhabitants.